 - 2.2.1 Renewable resources, that is, natural resources the stock of which can be replenished by a natural self-regeneration process.
 Hence, if the resource is not over-exploited, it can be sustained in a more or less constant amount.
 Examples: ground water, fertile soil, fish in the sea, clean air, national parks. - 2.2.2 Non-renewable resources, that is, natural resources which have no natural regeneration process (at least not within a relevant time scale).
 The stock of a non-renewable resource is thus depletable.
-Examples: fossil fuels, many non-energy minerals, virgin wilderness, endangered species, ozone layer.
-The climate change problem due to greenhouse gasses can be seen as belonging to somewhere between category 2.2.1 or 2.2.2 in that the atmosphere has a natural self-regeneration ability, but the speed of regeneration is very low.
-Given the scarcity of natural resources and the pollution problems caused by economic activity, key issues are: - a.
-Is sustainable development possible? - b.
-Is sustainable economic growth (in a per capita welfare sense) possible?
+Examples: fossil fuels, many non-energy minerals, virgin wilderness and endangered species.
+The climate change problem due to "greenhouse gasses" can be seen as belonging to somewhere between category 2.2.1 or 2.2.2 in that the quality of the atmosphere has a natural self-regeneration ability, but the speed of regeneration is very low.
+Given the scarcity of natural resources and the pollution problems caused by economic activity, key issues are: 1Outside a slave society, biological reproduction is usually not considered as part of the economic sphere of society even though formation and maintainance of raw labor requires child rearing, health, food etc. and is thus conditioned on economic circumstances. [©] Groth, Lecture notes in Economic Growth, (mimeo) 2015.